metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

 2. Create a working directory
 ************************************************************************

 ..
-Provided command-line examples are for a standard unix terminal in bash
+Note:: Provided command-line examples are valid for a standard unix terminal in bash.

-Before the execution of the pipeline, prepare a new dedicated directory somewhere on the system where you have sufficient space ( NOT within the pipeline directory).
+Before the execution of the pipeline, prepare a new dedicated directory somewhere on the system where you have sufficient space (NOT within the pipeline directory).

 *for instance*::